quangduyle/capstone_ocr/README.md

 # capstone_ocr

-we create an app to convert vietnamese handwriting images to text
+we create an app to convert vietnamese handwriting images to texts